Covid and Travel Restrictions in South East Asia – Latest Updates at Beginning 2021

 The country just extended the Recovery Movement Control Order (RMCO) to Mar 31, 2021.
-That means, all the foreign nationals aren’t allowed to enter the country.
+That means all foreign nationals aren’t allowed to enter the country.
 The list excludes employment passes, residences, professionals, and students.
 Moreover, those exemptions must better check for the approvals with authorities before their re-entry or departure.
 Additionally, New Zealand citizen is also on the exemption list but you should check again.
 Anyways, if you are on the list of people who can travel to Malaysia, you must submit an application on MY Travel Pass.

-You then do an on-arrival screening for Covid-19 and 10 days quarantine at one of the government’s facilities.
+You then do an on-arrival screening for COVID-19 and 10 days of quarantine at one of the government’s facilities.
 Unfortunately, you must pay for all the costs that occurred during this period, including the accommodation fee.
 Also, you will need to download the MySejahtera app so the government can collect the data for safety reasons.

 The country is implementing extreme travel restrictions.
 To elaborate, suspension to almost all flights to the country currently, especially those that come from the UK.
-Nonetheless, there are a few exceptions to people who travel for business purposes.
+Nonetheless, there are a few exceptions for people who travel for business purposes.
 But their cases are hardly assessed for permission at the Myanmar Embassy.

 If allowed, travelers must provide a Certificate of negative coronavirus test results under 72 hours from departure place.
 Screening upon arrival is just a temperature check, but it may change.
-Afterward, you will be taken to one of the government’s facilities for 14 days quarantine.
-And you must pay the cost for food.
+Afterward, you will be taken to one of the government’s facilities for 14 days of quarantine.
+And you must pay the cost of food.

-Seemed like the Philippines has one of the most complicated travel restrictions in the area of SEA.
+It seems like the Philippines has one of the most complicated travel restrictions in the area of SEA.
 Perhaps, I should find a way to summarize it.

-Actually, they do have exemptions to certain subjects.
+Actually, they do have exemptions for certain subjects.
 Those include relatives of the Philippines citizens and particular visas issued by special authorities.
 Anyways, if you are on the list of approval, there are things you must know:

 - Completing the “Case Investigation Form“.

-- If you go to Davao (DVO), you must have evidence of negative Covid-19 test results within 72 hours from the departure spot.
+- If you go to Davao (DVO), you must have evidence of negative COVID-19 test results within 72 hours from the departure spot.